hazarbelge/mathprograms/README.md

-It calculates the roots of equation which has one unknown variable from second degree and sorts the numbers.
+Calculates the roots of equation which has one unknown variable from second degree Sorts the numbers.
+Get factorial.

 For now of course.